 When students start at Westbourne Academy, they are expected to cope with a whole variety of new experiences and changes, many of which demand skills and abilities that they have not had to use before.
 The problem is that these skills will not develop overnight, like reading and writing they have to be taught and our children need support in developing them.

 Virtual Guide & Prospectus

 We invite you to take a look at our 2020 Fast Guide and 360 Google Tour, which were both created for Year 6 pupils who started at the academy in Year 7 in September 2020.
-Due to the pandemic, they were unable to spend their two taster days with us in the summer term.
+Due to the pandemic, they were unable to spend their two taster days with us in July 2020.
 This digital guide is packed with everything we would like pupils to know before they start at Westbourne.
 There are videos by subject teams and also about our House system and Stop & Read literacy initiative.
 The contents will also be relevant to students transferring from other high schools in other year groups.

 Support for New Students

 Most parents would like to help reassure their children, prepare them for these changes and support them in developing the skills they need, but sometimes feel they lack the information and expertise to do so.
 For many of us our own experience of secondary schools is all we have to go on.
 At Westbourne Academy, we work closely with parents to help provide the support needed for their children.